Podcastindex-org/podcast-namespace/README.md

 <br>

+## <u>Phase 5 (Open as of 3/2/2022)</u>

 The following tags are being actively considered for adoption into the namespace as part of phase 4.
-They are a work in progress.
+They are a work in progress and feedback on them is desired.

 ### **\<podcast:recommendations>** - <small>[Discuss](https://github.com/Podcastindex-org/podcast-namespace/issues/205)</small>